 The money going in and out of your business is called your cash flow.
 The quality and timing of the cash flow play an important part in a business’s success and growth.

 If a business is spending more than it is taking in, this is considered a negative cash flow.
 This can prevent the business from expanding, or it may put the company at risk of closing.
 A business experiencing the opposite scenario would have a positive cash flow: The business is taking in more money than it is spending.
+As a business owner, it’s important to know that cash flow is different from profit.

 Understanding what your cash flows look like can help you see where your money is going throughout the year.
 For example, say your business takes in $800,000 in a year.
 But you’re left wondering at the end of the year where that money is.
 Conducting a cash flow statement analysis can show you where that $800,000 ended up.
 It could show you that most of it was spent on paying vendors or for fixed assets.